dannyh79/dannyh79.github.io/app/posts/(data)/2026-09-08-fastapi-asyncio-thread-map.md

 landed in a normal thread for `boto3`.
 The code was valid, but the names made it easy to blur together threads, event loops, tasks, and futures.

+## TL;DR

+- `asyncio.new_event_loop()`: creates the worker's event-loop object; it does not start a thread or run work by itself.
+- `threading.Thread(...)`: creates the OS thread that owns and runs the worker loop.
+- `asyncio.run_coroutine_threadsafe()`: submits the upload coroutine from FastAPI's thread to that worker loop and returns a cross-thread future.
+- `asyncio.to_thread()`: runs blocking `boto3.put_object()` in an executor
+  worker so the event loop can keep scheduling other tasks.
+- `asyncio.wrap_future()`: lets FastAPI await the cross-thread result without blocking its own event loop.
+- For this upload path, start with `asyncio.to_thread()` directly in the route.
+  Add a dedicated worker loop only when it owns a real separate workload.

 The useful distinction is this: an event loop is not a thread.
 It runs tasks and callbacks; it does not replace the OS thread that runs it.